wifidabba/dabba/HIP 64 - HWIFI Token.md

 The subDAO sets the programmatic treasury formula in order to provide quotes to holders of DNT who wish to redeem their holdings for underlying HNT.
 This will follow the same process as the mobile subdao and is subject to the dao utility score.

+## Device onboarding fee

+We propose a fee of $25 for each device to be borne by the manufacturer when the device is provisioned on the network